Arnoshake/CS201-DSA-Projects/Homework3/README.md

 The Matrix (1999)/Reeves, Keanu/Fishburne, Laurence/Moss, Carrie-Anne/...
 ```
-Each line of the query file should be structured as follows:
+Each line of the query file should be structured so that each line is a movie or actor of interest
+EXAMPLE:
 ```
 The Matrix (1999)
 Reeves, Keanu